On This Page

 At least two terms prior to admission

-deadline for Winter, Spring, or Summer term admission
+Winter, Spring, or Summer term admission deadline

 The following instructions are a guide for completing the application for the PhD program at Thayer School of Engineering at Dartmouth (Dartmouth Engineering).

-PhD+PhD-I: New students interested in the PhD Innovation (PhD-I) Program can apply to both the PhD and PhD-I within the same application.
+PhD+PhD-I: New students interested in the PhD Innovation Program (PhD-I) can apply to both the PhD and PhD-I within the same application.
 Follow the PhD process outlined below, and submit the additional required materials for the PhD-I.

 Please read the following instructions carefully.
 Only complete applications will be considered for admission.